river-now/river/site/backend/__static/markdown/start.md

 ---
-title: Get Started
+title: Start
-description: Get started with the river.now framework
+description: Start with the river.now framework
 ---

 ## Caveats

-Before we get started, please understand that River is in an alpha state.
+Before we start, please understand that River is in an alpha state.
 You should use it in production **_if and only if_**:

 1. You know what you're doing;
 2. You pin your versions; and